 Users who create data must have a default schema with the same name as their database user name.
 For example, for the user name simon, the default schema name must be simon.
 If it isn't, the user cannot create objects such as feature classes.

 If the geodatabase administrator is a user named sde and that user will not own data in the geodatabase outside of the system objects, the sde user only needs to be able to connect to the geodatabase once the geodatabase has been created.
-However, when the geodatabase needs to be upgraded or if the sde user needs to kill connections or view all database users, additional privileges are required.

 SELECT, INSERT, UPDATE, and DELETE on versioned datasets